The memo should be no longer than necessary. Don't leave important things out but don't write a paragraph when a

-Problem: Lots of information but it's tedious to read and it's hard for the reader to compare across groups.
+Problem: TL;DR. Lots of information but it's tedious to read and it's hard for the reader to compare across groups.
+People may skip it.

 Better: "Table 1 shows the food stamp benefits and average income for eligible households with different numbers of children.
 Also shown is the benefit as a percent of the household's income."

 |Number of Children||Average Income||Food Stamp Benefit||Relative Gain|